 Now, the blending and manufacturing process of any wholesale restaurant supply is a critical part of production.
 Investing much in the first stage of production is necessary if you want to produce your own spices and herbs.

 You'll need to consider the size and scope of your operation in addition to the types and quantities of spices you intend to sell when deciding on the best grinders and blenders.
-Once you’ve gotten the spice equipment, subsequent spice blending and production will not be as expensive.
+Once you’ve got the spice equipment, subsequent spice blending and production will not be as expensive.

 How Much Does it Cost to Start a Spice Business?